ChrisWhealy/parse-sap-odata/README.md

 The default directory name is `target/debug/build/<your_package_name>/out`, and this is where you can find the generated `struct` declarations for the OData service.

-You can specify your own value for `OUT_DIR` either by calling `cargo` with the `--out_dir` flag, or by creating your own `config.toml` file in the `./.cargo` directory.
+You can specify your own value for `OUT_DIR` either by passing a value to `cargo`'s `--out_dir` flag, or by defining your own location in a `config.toml` file in the `./.cargo` directory.
 See [Cargo Configuration](https://doc.rust-lang.org/cargo/reference/config.html) for more details.

 ---

 ## Referencing Generated Output

-In the source code of your application, the generated OData `structs` can be referenced like this:
+Since `cargo` runs the build script before compiling your application code, the source code of your application can reference the generated `structs` like this:

 ```rust
 use chrono::Utc;